cbagg/cbagg.github.io/index.md

 # What I Do

-There are 5 core areas of data science that are crucial for success.
+There are four core areas of data science that are crucial for success.
+I have devoted a near equal amount of time to developing myself in these four areas.

 ![Data Science Venn Diagram](data-science-venn-stephan-kolassa.png){:style="float: right;margin-right: 7px;margin-top: 7px;"}

+##Communication

+##Statistics

 [Using Lasso and Ridge Regression for Variable Importance](https://github.com/cbagg/Penalized-Regression)